 I went on many dolphin watch cruises in the past, but never so thrilling an experience.
 I have never been on a Jet Ski and was a little apprehensive about trying it, but the folks at Destiny Water Adventures made my first experience easy and pleasant.

-On the clear waters of the gulf, we idled for a while, enjoying Dolphins swimming around us.
-The dolphins seemed curious about us playfully jumping and darting around, but eventually, they got bored and swam away.
+In the clear waters of the gulf, we idled for a while, enjoying Dolphins swimming around us.

 HydroJet Dolphin Watch Tour